 Joint/Dual Degree Students:

-Unofficial transcripts produced by the Law School reflecting all coursework for the JD degree may be requested using the Transcript Request Form.
+Unofficial transcripts produced by the Law School reflecting all coursework for the JD degree may be requested using the form found here.
 We also recommend obtaining a copy of your Law School transcript and graduate work transcript from One Stop.